enthus1ast/nimja/readme.md

     imported templates have access to all variables declared in the parent.
     So `user` is usable in "./partials/user.nimja"
   #}
-  This INDEX was presented by.... {% importnwt "./partials/_user.nimja" %}
+  This INDEX was presented by.... {% importnimja "./partials/_user.nimja" %}
 {% endblock footer %} {# the 'footer' in endblock is completely optional #}
 ```